 Spanish Point beach has plenty of amenities, including a surf school and surfboard rental, free parking, public toilets and shower facilities, an observation deck, picnic tables, and a Wildlife InformationPoint.
 Don’t miss out on Snámhaí Sásta, a local initiative which brings people together every morning for a swim at 9am after everyone gathers on the beach for a chat and a cup of tea.

 White Strand Blue Flag Beach, Miltown Malbay, West Clare

 White Strand beach is situated at the heart of the Wild Atlantic Way near the West Clare market town of Miltown Malbay.
 The beach is popular with bathers and watersports enthusiasts alike.
 The beach is lifeguard patrolled in high season.

 Famed for its white sands and pristine waters

 White Strand Blue Flag Beach, Doonbeg, West Clare

-Famed for its white sands set against the backdrop of the pristine waters of the Atlantic Ocean, White Strand Doonbeg is one of nine International Blue Flag beaches in Clare and is a Discovery Point on the Wild Atlantic Way.
+Famed for its white sands set against the backdrop of the pristine waters of the Atlantic Ocean, White Strand Doonbeg is one of eight International Blue Flag beaches in Clare and is a Discovery Point on the Wild Atlantic Way.